Birth Photography: Why You Should Hire a Birth Photographer - Baby Chick

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick

-3. Remember the people that helped you during your labor and giving birth.
+3. Remember the people who helped you during your labor and childbirth.

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick